 A successful PTA begins with the approval and support of the school's principal.
-The Region Director and/or Council President meets with the principal and school community to share the benefits and value of PTA.
+The Region support committee chair and/or Council President meets with the principal and school community to share the benefits and value of PTA.
 Discuss the process that will take place to organize the new PTA.
 This meeting may be held in-person or virtually.